FilmSlop’s Latest

 At Film Slop, our reviews focus on self-discovery and personal journeys rather than traditional criticism.

 Our pieces explore how films impact us and help us understand our own lives.
-Think of us as a blend between film critique and personal narratives, mapping individual journeys through the lens of cinema.
+Think of us as a blend between film critique and narratives, mapping individual journeys through the lens of cinema.

-We've organized some pieces into thematic categories linked in the buttons below as a starting point.
+We've organized some pieces into thematic categories linked in the buttons below as a starting point

 Studios are shutting down culture desks and replacing them with vertical content and algorithms.
 17,000 media jobs vanished last year.
 Everyone seems pretty comfortable with the idea that writing about film like a human being is on its way out.
 AI is generating film reviews now.
+We’re not going anywhere.

-FilmSlop is an independent, volunteer-run outlet.
 We write about how films connect to our lived experience.
 Old movies, new movies, whatever moves you.
 The person behind the review is the review.
-AI can replicate writing style but it can’t live your life.
-Film criticism has always been about reflecting your lived experience.

 We're looking for people who want to make this thing their own.
 Help shape what we publish, where we go, how we grow.
-Come be part of our team
+Come be part of our team.

 Pitch us your rants, deep dives, and hyper-specific obsessions.
-We don't really care about credentials, just as long as you have something real to say
+We don't really care about credentials, just as long as you have something real to say.